Quantum-Accelerators/quacc/docs/src/install/alt_workflows/prefect.md

 ## Installation

-In your activated Python environment, install Parsl via `pip install prefect`.
+In your activated Python environment, install Parsl via `pip install prefect prefect-dask`.
 Make an account on [Prefect Cloud](https://app.prefect.cloud/) and then do `prefect cloud login` from the command-line.